juggle/resize-observer/README.md

 It immediately detects when an element resizes and provides accurate sizing information back to the handler.
 Check out the [Example Playground](//juggle.studio/resize-observer) for more information on usage and performance.

 > The latest [Resize Observer specification](https://drafts.csswg.org/resize-observer-1/) is not yet finalised and is subject to change.
 > Any drastic changes to the specification will bump the major version of this library, as there will likely be breaking changes.
+Check the [release notes](https://github.com/juggle/resize-observer/releases) for more information.

 ## Installation